fieldofnodes/QuEST_jl/README.md

 a precision, the library is loaded, and Julia is bound to that precision, until you stop Julia.

-Note on Apple silicon (e.g., MadcBook Air M1): If you use Julia in x86-mode, you also have to build the QuEST library in x86-mode.
+Note on Apple silicon (e.g., MacBook Air M1): If you use Julia in x86-mode (as it currently comes on Homebrew), you also have to build the QuEST library in x86-mode.
 If you build it for ARM, Julia cannot load it across architectures.

 ## Documentation